Updated: Nov 8

 I have trained thousands of professionals on their obligations as mandated reporters of suspected child maltreatment.
 There are some situations where it is obvious that a child is being maltreated, like child sexual abuse, and immediate intervention is necessary.
-There are some situations, however, where two professionals with very similar professional training and experience will not see eye-to-eye on whether the case rises to the definition of "abuse" and/or whether government intervention is necessary.
+There are some situations, however, where two professionals with very similar professional training and experience will not see eye-to-eye on whether the case rises to the definition of "abuse" and/or whether government or law enforcement intervention is necessary.
 Many such situations relate to the use of "corporal punishment".

 Corporal punishment involves the "deliberate infliction of pain intended to discipline" a "wrong-doer" and "reform their behavior".
-Spanking is a common form of corporal punishment, but corporal punishment includes many forms, such as: pinching, slapping, paddling, and hitting someone with a strap or belt.
+Spanking is a form of corporal punishment, but corporal punishment includes many forms, such as: pinching, slapping, paddling, and hitting someone with a strap or belt.

 "Washing someone's mouth out with soap" is also a form of corporal punishment.
 As is making someone stand and sit in an uncomfortable position or location for a period of time, withholding food or liquids, and/or denying access to the bathroom.

 Whether or not you have been subject to corporal punishment yourself, you might have particular feelings about whether such a form of discipline is appropriate.
+Oftentimes, a person’s opinion sways drastically one way or the other on this subject matter.

 Research on the use of corporal punishment generally and consistently shows it is ineffective as a form of "reform".
 Additionally, there are decades of research that show a correlation between the use of corporal punishment and increased behavior problems, as well as negative mental health outcomes for children.
+This research goes to support that corporal punishment may do more harm than good.

 So, when is corporal punishment "child abuse"?

 When the use of corporal punishment causes mental or emotional harm to a child, this might be considered abuse or neglect.
-But, such cases are harder to substantiate, since there might be many reasons a child suffers mental or emotional harm that have nothing to do with the use of corporal punishment.
+But, such cases are harder to substantiate, since there might be many reasons a child suffers mental or emotional abuse that have nothing to do with the use of corporal punishment.

 Why don't we all agree?